2022 MLB Trade Deadline: Top Targets at Each Position

-2022 MLB trade deadline: Top targets at each position originally appeared on NBC Sports Washington
+2022 MLB trade deadline: Top targets at each position originally appeared on NBC Sports Chicago

 The dog days of the MLB season are about to heat up.